Nikon D810 vs Panasonic GX800

 Studio photographers will appreciate that the Nikon D810 (unlike the GX800) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The GX800 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D810 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D810 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D810 was succeeded by the Nikon D850.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D810 and GX800 can be found, respectively, in the Nikon D810 Manual (free pdf) or the online Panasonic GX800 Manual.

 So what conclusions can be drawn?
 Is the Nikon D810 better than the Panasonic GX800 or vice versa?
 The listing below highlights the relative strengths of the two models.